biopmr/ModExo/experimental/readme.md

 ### Low Level Controller Delay Tests
 The joint response to a step input was tested for three different derivative gains.
+In these tests, the controller mode used was "EncoderControl", in which the reference position is given by manually turning the MA3 encoder.
 The first PID gains, in delay_test_1, were defined by the Regulation Tuning Wizard from EPOS Studio 2.00.
 We hypothesised that the delay would decrease as the Derivative Gain increased.
 So, for the delay_tests_2 and delay_tests_3, the derivative gains were simply increased to verify the change in the system response.

 Below are listed the datasets and the respective Lower Level Controller (the EPOS) PID gains.
 This datasets are the CSV data generated as the output of the [ModExo code version](https://github.com/biopmr/ModExo/commit/fbe45a4ca06b29ec54b75cb432308c84095bc77f).